as a user I need to be able to revoke a compromised certificate

 In my experience (both days) of using certguard, the easy_rsa tool chain is quite usable.
 I am currently using a CA and certs generated by it with yum. eashy_rsa already supports CRL as part of its tooling.
 So there might not be a lot of work that has to happen beyond teaching certguard where too look for the list.

-#1 Updated by Fah almost 1 year ago
+#1 Updated by Fah about 1 year ago

 This might be easier than I expected.